Coronavirus UpdateView All Updates

 Deb BurnsExecutive Director

-Deb Burns has been with Granite Ledges since 2007.
-Deb has a Nursing Degree from Rivier College.
-She has over twenty years of healthcare experience including several years as a Director of Nursing.
+Deb Burns has been the Executive Director of Granite Ledges of Concord since 2007.
+She received her Nursing Degree from Rivier College in Nashua, NH.
+She has over twenty years of healthcare experience including several years as a Director of Nursing in a Long Term Care setting.
 Deb is responsible for the oversight of all aspects of Granite Ledges of Concord from the care of the residents to the oversight and management of staff and facility operations.
+Deb currently serves on the Board of Directors for New Hampshire Association of Residential Care Homes and is a former Board Member of GoodLife Programs and Activities.
+A resident of Concord, NH, Deb is a tri-athlete and has two big Great Danes.

 Lindsay GonzalezDirector of Community Relations